UNOREK/FIVEM-BARRIER-SCRIPT-PL/README.md

  Installation
 - Download or clone this resource into your resources/[local]/ folder.
 - Ensure you have the shinobi vehicle available on the server.
-- In your server.cfg, add the line: "ensure BARRIER-SCRIPT"
+- In your server.cfg, add the line: "ensure BARRIER-SCRIPT".

 In-Game Usage
  Action  Command / Key
- Set a checkpoint  "C "
+ Set a checkpoint  "C ".
- Teleport to checkpoint  "e"
+ Teleport to checkpoint  "e".
- Reset all checkpoints  "/checkreset"
+ Reset all checkpoints  "/checkreset".
- Activate the barier  "/startbariera"
+ Activate the barier  "/startbariera".
- View barrier status  "/barierastatus"
+ View barrier status  "/barierastatus".
- Manually stop barrier  "/stopbariera"
+ Manually stop barrier  "/stopbariera".

  AUTHORS: COMAR & UNOREK